ddigeronimo/least/README.md

     $ cargo build

 ## Usage
 After building, the executable will be located at `{installLocation}least/target/release/least`.
-(Once file loading is implemented) Open a text file with `$ least {filename}`.
+Open a text file with `$ least {filename}`.
 Make sure to set least as executable, set its permissions as needed, and add it to your path (consider copying it to a `~/bin` directory).

 ## Implemented Features
 - Controls:
     - q - Quit
+    - j - Down one line
+    - k - Up one line
+- Basic file loading

 ## Future Features
-- Basic file loading
 - More controls:
-    - j - Down one line
-    - k - Up one line
     - d - Down half screen
     - u - Up half screen
     - h - Help page